top of page

 Monitor water run off & air quality.

 Wheel turn while transporting an EV with a partially burned traction battery may engage regenerative braking, supply power to battery & cause reignition.
-Tow on flatbed only.
+Tow drivers should access the correct emergency response guide and tow on flatbed only where possible.

 Remove burnt vehicle